sandialabs/slycat/web-client/README.md

 pip install slycat-web-client
 ```

+:exclamation: **Note that for the Slycat web client to work, you must have a Slycat server running.
+See https://slycat.readthedocs.io/en/latest/ for details on setting up a server.**

 ## Basic Use

 The Slycat web client can be imported from within a Python file using

     import slycat.web.client

-Some examples using the web client can be found in the slycat_web_client
+Some examples using the web client can be found in the slycat/web/client
-directory.
+source directory.
 These can be run using, e.g.

 ```sh
 $ python list_markings.py